libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 ![random circles]({{ site.baseurl }}/assets/images/circles1.jpg)

-It works but, on a powerful desktop machine, 13s and almost 5gb of memory to draw 1,000 circles is really not good.
+It works, but 13s and almost 5gb of memory to draw 1,000 circles is really not good.

 # Metadata

 There's a second case where mutability is important: metadata updates.

-ruby-vips lets you set image metadata, for example, you can set the EXIF orientation tag on an image like this:
+ruby-vips lets you set image metadata.
+For example, you can set the EXIF orientation tag on an image like this:

 ```ruby